Skip Ribbon Commands

 Staphylococcus aureus (Staph)

 Staphylococcus aureus contamination is a leading cause of food poisoning.
 These bacteria ordinarily cause skin infections, such as pimples or boils.
 They can be transferred when foods when handled by someone who is infected.
 When food is not kept hot enough, staph bacteria multiply and produce a toxin that ordinary cooking will not destroy.
-The symptoms begin one to six hours after eating the contaminated food, and usually lasts about a day.
+The symptoms begin 1 to 6 hours after eating the contaminated food, and usually lasts about a day.

 Clostridium perfringens

-Clostridium perfringens (C. perfringens) is a type of bacteria often found in soil, sewage, and the intestines of humans and animals.
-It usually is transferred by someone handling food to the food itself, where it multiplies and produces its toxin.
-C. perfringens often is found in school cafeterias.
+often is found in school cafeterias.
 This is because it thrives in food that is served in large amounts and left out for long periods at room temperature or on a steam table.
-Foods most often involved are cooked beef, poultry, gravy, fish, casseroles, stews, and bean burritos.
-The symptoms of this type of poisoning start six to 24 hours after eating, and can last from one to several days.
+Foods most often involved are cooked beef, poultry, gravy, fish, casseroles, stews and bean burritos.
+The symptoms of this type of poisoning start 6 to 24 hours after eating, and can last from one to several days.

 Shigellosis

 Shigella infections, or shigellosis, are intestinal infections caused by one of many types of shigella bacteria.
 These bacteria can be transmitted through contaminated food and drinking water, as well as through poor hygiene in places such as child care centers.
-The germ invades the lining of the intestine, and can lead to symptoms such as diarrhea, fever, and cramps.
-Shigellosis and its symptoms usually start one to three days after exposure, and get better two to three days after the start of symptoms.
-In the meantime, your child should consume extra fluids.
-Your pediatrician may also recommend a rehydrating solution.
-In severe cases, your doctor may prescribe antibiotics, which can shorten the length and intensity of the infection.
+The germ invades the lining of the intestine, and can lead to symptoms such as diarrhea, fever and cramps.

 Campylobacter

 Campylobacter is a type of bacteria that can often found in raw or undercooked chicken, unpasteurized milk or contaminated water.
 Children with Campylobacter typically have symptoms such as watery (and sometimes bloody) diarrhea, cramps, and fever, about two to five days after consuming contaminated food.
 To diagnose this infection, your doctor will need a stool sample for laboratory testing.
-Campylobacter infection usually runs its course without formal treatment, other than making sure that your child drinks plenty of fluids to replace those lost from diarrhea.
-When symptoms are severe, however, your pediatrician may prescribe antibiotics.
-In most cases, your child will be back to normal in about two to five days.

 Botulism

-Honey also can be contaminated with Clostridium botulinum and cause severe illness, particularly in children under one year of age.
+Honey also can be contaminated with Clostridium botulinum and cause severe illness, particularly in children under 1 year of age.
 That is why honey should never be given to an infant before their first birthday.

-Botulism attacks the nervous system and causes double vision, droopy eyelids, decreased muscle tone, and difficulty in swallowing and breathing.
-It also can cause vomiting, diarrhea, and abdominal pain.
+Botulism attacks the nervous system and causes double vision, droopy eyelids, decreased muscle tone and difficulty in swallowing and breathing.
+It also can cause vomiting, diarrhea and abdominal pain.
 The symptoms usually develop within 12 to 48 hours and can last weeks to months.
 In infants, the incubation period may be longer.
 Without treatment, botulism can be fatal.
 Even with treatment, it can cause nerve damage.

 Cryptosporidiosis